-- and Anton de Kom University to build Sediment Trapping Units (STUs) to help reverse coastal erosion in the Weg naar See coastal area.
-The structures promote sediment deposition and create conditions for halting - In Mauritania, Kosmos and BP built solar-power installations that deliver a sustainable source of electricity to over 2,000 Ndiago who were not connected to the grid.
-This new access to reliable power improved health and indoor air quality; better access to radio and multi-faceted project to tackle environmental challenges and improve quality of life for included reforesting over 10 hectares of coastal land with mangrove and filao trees to help tackle erosion; sinking 410 are estimated to sequester partner NGO, Le Partenariat.
+- In Suriname, Kosmos partnered with Conservation International and Anton de Kom University to build Sediment Trapping Units (STUs) to help reverse coastal erosion in the Weg naar See coastal area.
+The structures promote sediment deposition and create conditions for halting and reversing erosion, including by creating a habitat for new mangrove juveniles.
+The next step is to quantify and document the effectiveness of the STUs and potentially extend the project to other coastal areas of Suriname. - In Mauritania, Kosmos and BP built solar-power installations that deliver a sustainable source of electricity to over 2,000 people in the rural region of Ndiago who were not connected to the grid.
+This new access better access to radio and television; and facilitating greater productivity in economi activities.

+In Senegal, we launched a multi-faceted project to tackle environmental challenges and improve quality of life for fishermen in Saint Louis.
+This included reforesting over 10 hectares of coastal land with mangrove and filao trees to help tackle erosion; sinking 410 artificial reefs in the Marine Protected Area; and providing two biogas facilities as an alternative source of fuel for women fish processors.
+Between them the reforestation and biogas elements of this project are estimated to sequester around 130 tons of CO2 per year according to our implementing partner NGO, Le Partenariat.

-ar power installations in Mauritania have helped bring reliable and sustainable electricity to munities near Ndiago.
+solar power installations in Mauritania have helped bring reliable and sustainable electricity to communities near Ndiago.